sanjayankur31/cajal/Readme.rst

 Cajal - The neuroscience laboratory map
 -----------------------------------------------------

+NOTE: This repository is no longer being worked on and is archived.

 This is a tiny pet project I'm workin on.
 The idea is to mark all the laboratories carrying out neuroscience reseach on a world map in an attempt to make them more accessible to the community.

 Contributing